o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ## `disable-gem`

-Disables the Gem in your project.
-When you disable a Gem, this command removes the Gem from the project's `Code/enabled_gems.cmake` file, which removes the Gem as a build and load dependency of your project's **Game Launcher**, the **Editor**, and the **Asset Processor**.
+Disables the specified Gem in your project.
+When you disable a Gem, this command removes it from the project's `Code/enabled_gems.cmake` file, which removes the Gem as a build and load dependency of your project's Game Launcher, the Editor, and Asset Processor.

 ### Format